p-argento/uni/PROG/Python from Book.md

 - `get` prefix to get a value from an object
 - `set` prefix to set a value for an object

+**Note on classes as parameters**
 Objects can be used as parameters for other objects.
 However, all object instances are passed to methods and functions *by reference*, exactly like lists, dictionaries, sets.
-If you want, create a copy().
+If you want, create a copy() or deepcopy().

-**NOTE**
 Python determines the type of a variable at runtime, rather than at compile time.
 As a result, you can pass instances of different classes to a method, and within that method, you can use the properties and methods of that class.

 ## Operator Overloading